dylan-lee94/time-series-analysis/README.md

 # time-series-analysis
 Projects based on statistical analysis of Cryptocurrencies
 ### Dependency
 Computing the Mutual Information and Correlation (linear & non-linear) of Cryptocurrency pairs and between Crytocurrency and Sentiment pairs.
-Includes the calculation of p-values throuh a permutation tests and Confidence Intervals throuhg bootstrapping.
+Includes the calculation of p-values (permutation test) and confidence intervals (bootstrapping).

 ### Scaling Behaviour